The 3HO Dysfunctional Family: How I Figured It Out - Introduction

 Rachel (nee Geftakys) Steepleton's extensive account of her father's long-standing domestic violence was a major factor in the dissolution of the Getakys Assemblies.
-In this article Rachel shows how the functional similarities between a secular cult, the "Healthy, Happy, Holy Organization" (3HO), and the Assembly system turned on the lights for her.
+In this article Rachel shows how the functional similarities between a secular cult, the "Healthy, Happy, Holy Organization" (3HO), and the Assembly system turned on the lights for her in 2002.
 She uses extensive excerpts from a first-person story of someone who left 3HO, and interjects Assembly terms in brackets to bring out the parallels with the Assembly.
-Brent T. commented, ..." it is one of the most powerful things I have ever read."
+Brent T. commented, " It is one of the most powerful things I have ever read."

 3HO Dysfunctional Family: Don't Talk, Roles, Sex Roles

 Personality Roles: The Hero, The Scapegoat, The Forgotten Child

 Network of Lies